 Haltwhistle is the home of the bi-annual Haltwhistle Walking Festival which runs in the Spring and Autumn.
 A series of different local walks are offered, at varying intensity levels, meaning there is something for everyone.
 Some walks are even accompanied by talks on local wildlife and history, both of which are abundant in our area.
 Be sure to book your spot, as the festival proves more popular every year!

 The Tourist Information Centre is located in the centre of the town, and is ideally placed for information on the local heritage sites as well as the rest of Northumberland.
-The Centre offers details on transport and accommodation and also sells a range of books, maps and souvenirs.
+The Centre offers details on transport and accommodation and also sells a range of maps.

 |Haltwhistle Tourist Information Centre is a venue for...|